Skip to content

-Operation Smile in Madagascar has been providing safe and high-quality treatment for 4,300 children affected by cleft conditions
+Operation Smile has been working in Madagascar since 2007, providing safe and high-quality care for children affected by cleft conditions.
+Since then, our organization has delivered surgeries to ∼4,300patients.

 THE NEED

-1 in 2,000.
-In Madagascar, it is estimated that one child per 2,000 population is born with a cleft condition.
+1 in 2,000 births.
+In Madagascar, it is estimated that one in every 2,000 children is born with a cleft condition.

 Shortfall of health workers.
-At the national level, there is only one specialist surgical worker per 100,000 people, which falls short of the Lancet Commission’s minimum target of 20 providers per 100,000 population.
-Madagascar faces a critical shortage of medical providers in rural areas, with many doctors migrating to urban centers where they get better-paying jobs.
+At the national level, there is only one specialist surgical worker per 100,000 people, which falls short of the Lancet Commission’s minimum target of 20 providers per 100,000.
+Madagascar faces a critical shortage of medical providers in rural areas, with many doctors migrating to urban centers in search of better-paying jobs.

 2-hour access to safe surgery.
 The Lancet Commission on Global Surgery proposed that at least 80% of a country’s population should be within two hours of a facility with essential surgery and anesthetic services.
 In Madagascar, only half of patients arriving at Operation Smile programs can access a surgical facility within two hours.
 Environmental factors such as floods and droughts create additional barriers for people seeking care.